Synnex results beat estimates as IT spending rises

-April 3 (Reuters) - Hardware distributor Synnex Corp reported better-than-expected quarterly results as it benefited from higher spending on information technology and the acquisition of International Business Machines Corp’s customer-care business process outsourcing operations.
+(Reuters) - Hardware distributor Synnex Corp (SNX.N) reported better-than-expected quarterly results as it benefited from higher spending on information technology and the acquisition of International Business Machines Corp’s (IBM.N) customer-care business process outsourcing operations.

 Synnex’s shares rose nearly 15 percent in extended trading after the company also forecast current-quarter results above Street estimates.